turnerlabs/terraform-provider-harbor/README.md

 A [Terraform](https://www.terraform.io/) provider for managing [Harbor](https://github.com/turnerlabs/harbor) resources.

+**experimental

-This provider currently maps Terraform's apply/destory CRUD framework on to ShipIt's REST API.
+This provider currently maps Terraform's apply/destroy CRUD framework on to ShipIt's REST API.

 Benefits:

-- infrastructure as code (verionable and reproducible infrastructure)
+- infrastructure as code (versionable and reproducible infrastructure)
 - all of your infrastructure declared in a single place, format, command
 - native integration with the vast landscape of existing terraform providers
 - integrate reusable containers with your shipment as terraform modules